Water Quality in Areas of Oil and Gas Production - Well Stimulation

 Groundwater Monitoring in Areas of Oil and Gas Well Stimulation

-State Water Board developed and adopted Model Criteria for Groundwater Monitoring in areas of Oil and Gas Well Stimulation (Model Criteria) as part of the added requirements by Senate Bill 4 (Statues of 2013) to the Water Code, section 10783.
+State Water Board developed and adopted Model Criteria for Groundwater Monitoring in areas of Oil and Gas Well Stimulation (Model Criteria) as part of the added requirements by Senate Bill 4 (Statutes of 2013) to the Water Code, section 10783.

 The Model Criteria has three main components: